-Rasburicase injection may cause a severe allergic reaction.
-If you experience any of the following symptoms, contact your doctor immediately: chest pain or tightness, shortness of breath; lightheadedness; faintness; ; hives; rash; itching; swelling of the lips, tongue, or throat; or difficulty breathing or swallowing.
+Rasburicase injection may cause a severe or life-threatening allergic reaction.
+If you experience any of the following symptoms, tell your doctor or nurse immediately: chest pain or tightness; shortness of breath; lightheadedness; faintness; ; hives; rash; itching; swelling of the lips, tongue, or throat; or difficulty breathing or swallowing.
 If you experience a severe allergic reaction, your doctor will stop your infusion immediately.

 Rasburicase injection may cause serious blood problems.
 Tell your doctor if you have glucose-6-phosphate dehydrogenase (G6PD) deficiency (an inherited blood disease).
 Your doctor will probably tell you that you cannot receive rasburicase injection.
 Also tell your doctor if you are of African or Mediterranean descent.
 If you experience any of the following symptoms, contact your doctor immediately: headache;shortness of breath; lightheadedness; weakness; confusion; fast, pounding, or irregular heartbeat; seizures; pale or blue-gray skin color; yellowing of the skin or eyes; chills; extreme tiredness; and dark urine.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are receiving rasburicase injection.

 Talk to your doctor about the risks of receiving rasburicase injection.